Refunds and Selling or Transferring Tags

 Only one entry is allowed per person.
 If any person sends a duplicate request, everyone on each entry on which that person’s name appears also will be rejected.
 Please be fair to everyone and enter the drawing only once.

 RAGBRAI is limited to 8,500 week-long riders and 1,500 day riders.
 Entries can exceed the number of riders allowed, so a random computer lottery takes place after all of the entries are entered in the computer.
 All checks will be cashed and credit cards processed.
-If your entry is not drawn, we will issue a refund check.
 Just because your check is cashed or your credit card is charged, it does not mean you were selected in the lottery.
+If not selected, you will receive a full refund in the form of a check.

 RAGBRAI had too many entries over the past few years and has had to turn away riders in the lottery.
 The odds of getting in the lottery are very high, but certainly not 100%.
 Entries that miss the deadline will not be entered into the lottery.